Minimal Markov basis for tests of main effect models for $2^{p-1}$ fractional factorial designs of resolution $p$: Markov chain Monte Carlo method for regular two-level fractional factorial designs

-is called a toric ideal with the configuration $M'$.
-Let $\{f_{\Bb^{(1)}},\ldots,f_{\Bb^{(s)}}\}$ be any generating set of $I(M')$.
-Then the set of integer vectors $\{\Bb^{(1)},\ldots,\Bb^{(s)}\}$ constitutes a Markov basis.
-See \cite{Diaconis-Sturmfels-1998} for detail.
-To compute a Markov basis for given configuration $M'$, we can rely on various algebraic softwares such as 4ti2 (\cite{4ti2}).
-However, the computation of a Markov basis sometimes becomes infeasible even for problems of moderate sizes.
-In this paper, we give the closed form expression of minimal Markov bases for the main effect models of $2^{p-1}$ fractional factorial designs.
+\end{example} In order to compute a Markov basis for a given configuration $M'$, we can rely on various algebraic software, such as 4ti2 (\cite{4ti2}).
+However, the computation of a Markov basis sometimes becomes infeasible, even for problems of moderate size.
+In the present paper, we present the closed-form expression of minimal Markov bases for the main effect models of $2^{p-1}$ fractional factorial designs.